 There are no known side effects when it comes to using bee pollen.
 However, it also hasn't been studied for too long on canines, so it doesn't necessarily mean that it's completely safe or very effective.

-Although, some dog owners report anecdotal evidence of bee pollen curing their dog’s allergy and improving their skin, coat and digestion.
+Although, some dog owners report anecdotal evidence of bee pollen curing their dog's allergy and improving their skin, coat, and digestion.

-Dr Harvey has wrote about bee pollen many times before, and so did other veterinarians.
+Dr. Harvey has written about bee pollen many times before, and so did other veterinarians.
 The biggest concern is having an allergic reaction, but this seems to be a very rare case.
 If you or your pet has a severe allergy to pollen, talk to your doctor (yes, your GP) as well as your veterinarian before using it in your home or as a supplement for dogs.

 That aside, giving bee pollen to your pet by mouth is considered relatively safe and is recommended by some veterinary professionals.
 Remember, just like with bee venom, check with your vet before giving your pooch this nutrient, especially if he has a medical condition or takes other medications.

 How to Find Quality Bee Products for Dogs

 Just like other dog supplies, including dog food and dog treats, you'll want to do some research before you make a purchase of any type of high-quality bee product for dogs.

 Unlike some foods and medications, the use of bee ingredients is not tightly regulated by the FDA, meaning you could end up with a sub-par quality product.
 There have been numerous reports of scam supplements (for people) advertised as “miracle” bee products.

 To avoid getting scammed, stick to trustworthy, reputable brands that specialize in the care of animals, including canines (I've listed some below).
 These brands should have good reviews from both veterinarians and general consumers, and there shouldn't be a spotty history filled with complaints, lawsuits, or recalls.
 Always read what others say.